The intent behind Kenop

 A personal note

-We are genuinely happy to bring a product we have been using ourselves for some time now.
+We're genuinely happy to bring a product we've been using ourselves for some time.
 We would request users to find as many applications as they can — and to stress-test their toughest problems on it.
 At peanuts cost.

 Reach us with your suggestions, edge cases, or collaborations.